flatironinstitute/sciware/04_Debugging/strategies.md

-# Debugging Can Be Unplesant
+# Debugging Can Be Unpleasant

 - Bugs represent mistakes and an ego hit
 - Debugging is mentally taxing and tiring